 To paint a clear picture of the difference, Felipe Castro uses an analogy of a road trip in his Medium post on this topic.
-For a road trip, first, you need to know where you are going (this is your Strategy), then you need the directions to get there (these are your OKRs) and finally, you need to know if your car has fuel and tires have air to get there (these are the KPIs that monitor the overall health of the business.)
-Before you create an OKR make sure that you have clearly defined your objective and how you are going to measure how successfully it was accomplished.
+For a road trip, first, you need to know where you are going (this is your Strategy), then you need the directions to get there (these are your OKRs), and finally, you need to know if your car has fuel and tires have air to get there (these are the KPIs that monitor the overall health of the business.)
+Before you create an OKR, make sure that you have clearly defined your objective and how you will measure how successfully it was accomplished.

 How to Use KPIs and OKRs Together:

 This helps to see how you can use KPIs and OKRs together.
 You may have a set of monitoring KPIs that you will always track just to know how healthy your business is, whether or not they are tied to any specific goals or OKRs for the year or the quarter.
 For example, you’ll always want to keep a finger on the pulse of financial indicators like revenue or profitability.
-You may also have key metrics around employee health or customer retention that are always going to be on your dashboard.
+You may also have key metrics around employee health or customer retention that will always be on your dashboard.

 Some of your KPIs may also naturally become Key Results for your OKRs.
-If you have an objective around improving your website’s performance to generate X more qualified leads, and you are already tracking the number of qualified leads as a KPI in your marketing team, this KPI becomes a Key Result for the objective for the quarter.
+If you have an objective around improving your website's performance to generate X more qualified leads, and you are already tracking the number of qualified leads as a KPI in your marketing team, this KPI becomes a Key Result for the objective for the quarter.
 Just remember that OKR stands for Objectives and Key Results, while KPI stands for Key Performance Indicator, and this should help you sort them out.
-Keep in mind that the best practice is to use both OKRS and KPIs in your goal setting.
+Remember that the best practice is to use OKRS and KPIs in your goal setting.
 Read this blog post on how to write goals or check out the manager's guide to goal setting.

 What KPIs and OKRs have in Common: